This chapter discusses the memory architecture of a database instance.

 SELECT * FROM sales in one session and 10 executions of the same query in a different session can share the same plan.
 The private SQL areas for each execution are not shared and may contain different values and data.

 A cursor is a name or handle to a specific private SQL area.
-As shown in Figure 14-5, you can think of a cursor as a pointer on the client side and as a state on the server side.
+As shown in the following graphic, you can think of a cursor as a pointer on the client side and as a state on the server side.
 Because cursors are closely associated with private SQL areas, the terms are sometimes used interchangeably.

 Figure 14-5 Cursor